NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

             with to Holder rightX
 </pre>

-<p>We now redraft the option itself to take advantage of the escrow. <strong>rightA</strong> is transferred to Holder by the <strong>throw</strong> upon excercise, or back to Counterparty if the option expires.</p>
+We now redraft the option itself to take advantage of the escrow. **rightA** is transferred to Holder by the **throw** upon excercise, or back to Counterparty if the option expires.

 <pre>
 callOptionAmerican(escrowRight, rightB, time) =